A bridge into Maitland

 School children planted poplar trees beside the bridge on Arbor Day 1939.

-Another new bridge was required after the February 1955 flood which caused extensive damage to the Long Bridge.
+Another new bridge was required after the extensive damage caused by the February 1955 flood.

 A road across the lowland was built for use pending opening of the new bridge.